nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 | Prefix       | The keyword to recognise command parameters                           |
 | Parameters   | Follows directly behind a prefix and contains the corresponding value |

-For exmaple, a command to find a show could look like this:
+For example, a command to find a show could look like this:

 `find` `n/` `Django`